 Please read the requirements for each country carefully, to save you time and stop you making the same mistakes I made!

 The British Council use the Common European Framework of Reference for Languages.

-Spain and China have no language requirements.
-The other countries require B1 level of the local language.
+Spain, China and Hong Kong have no language requirements.
+The other countries require A2 or B1 level of the local language.

 I had studied ‘Spanish 1B’.
 When applying, I thought 1B was equivalent to B1.
 Spoiler alert: It’s not!

 My Spanish was not of a high enough level for South or Central America but was high enough to teach in Spain, which when I applied required A2 level but now has no language requirements.